Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 prague best places to stay

-But let’s dive into the different districts of Prague.
-I’ve chosen to tell you about the best 5 areas of Prague and I’ll also recommend a couple of great hotels in those areas.
+Let’s explore the different districts of Prague.
+I’ve chosen to tell you about the best five areas and recommend a couple of great hotels in those areas.

-Where to stay in Prague?
-Let’s start in the historic city center – The Old Town, Staré Mesto.
+Let’s start in the historic city centre – The Old Town, Staré Mesto.

 1. Staré Mesto, Prague 1 – The best place to stay for sightseeing 🗺